irods/irods_docs/docs/system_overview/configuration.md

 ## ~/.irods/.irodsA

 This scrambled password file is saved after an `iinit` is run.
 If this file does not exist, then each iCommand will prompt for a password before authenticating with the iRODS server.
 If this file does exist, then each iCommand will read this file and use the contents as a cached password token and skip the password prompt.
-This file can be deleted manually or can be removed by running `iexit full`.
+This file can be deleted manually or can be removed by running `iexit`.

 ## /etc/irods/server_config.json